 Name: ramani Harshil sureshbhai

-Module : 8 Network access basic rounting and advance rounting concept, switching concept1.
-Explain Switch
+Module : 8 Network access basic rounting and advance rounting concept, switching concept

+Beginner Question

+1. Explain Switch

 Ans = > A switch is a networking device that connects devices within a local area network (LAN) and facilitates data communication between them.
 It operates at the data link layer (Layer 2) of the OSI model, meaning it uses MAC (Media Access Control) addresses to identify devices on the network.
 Here’s a breakdown of what it does and how it works:

 1. Primary Functions of a Switch